arduina/arduina.net/_site/master/socialshaping.md

 Donna J. Haraway: Modest Witness @ Second Millennium

-Haraway wants to make explicit the "tropic quality" of all material-semiotic processes, especially in technoscience.
-Small objects like chips or genes are simultaneously literal and figurative, the map universes of knowledge, pracitce and power.
-Technoscience is the globalization of this.
+Haraway wants to make explicit the "tropic quality" of all material-semiotic processes, especially in techno science.
+Small objects like chips or genes are simultaneously literal and figurative, the map universes of knowledge, practice and power.
+Techno science is the globalization of this.
 Hypercapitalist markets, biosphere programs, entertainment events produce cyborgs.
 Cyborgs are cybernetic organisms, a fusion of the organic and the technical forged in particular historical cultural practices.
-They are not about human and machine, (if these terms ever existed as such) but about specific "historical machines" and poeple in interaction This is often counterintuitive for analysts, since the term cyborg originally was coined to describe an enhanced man.
+They are not about human and machine, (if these terms ever existed as such) but about specific "historical machines" and people in interaction This is often counterintuitive for analysts, since the term cyborg originally was coined to describe an enhanced man.

 Haraway adopts the view of rodents, tools and research material, to look back at her "fellow mammals"

 The distinction between nature and culture is sacred in western traditions.
 The human place in nature seems to be at stake now.
 But it's - according to haraway - a mistake to forget, that anxiety about lineages is at the origin of racist and sexist discourse in Europe.
 The limits between divine creation and human engineering made way for molecular genetics and biotechnology.
 Couplings across taxonomies are happening daily in genetic laboratories.

-On the one hand biotechnology is oppsed by those, who fear commercialization and expropritation of animal or plant genetics.
-But this collapsing of genetics, profit and exploitation is just as much a mistake as the right reduction of biological complexitiy.
+On the one hand biotechnology is opposed by those, who fear commercialization and expropriation of animal or plant genetics.
+But this collapsing of genetics, profit and exploitation is just as much a mistake as the right reduction of biological complexity.

-[What follows is an analogy of stem cells as universal and potentially everything and certain technoscientific achievements, but I'm lost here, as always and I cannot be bothered to follow Haraway]
+[What follows is an analogy of stem cells as universal and potentially everything and certain techno scientific achievements, but I'm lost here, as always and I cannot be bothered to follow Haraway]

 --------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------